$50 Off Any Repair

 Clogs

 In this scenario, your toilet either won’t flush at all or it refills very slowly.
-Don’t keep trying to flush—this can just make the blockage worse and cause everything to overflow.
+Don’t keep flushing—this can just make the blockage worse and cause everything to overflow.

-Another sign you have to call a plumber is when water or sewage comes back up out of the drain.
+Another sign you need to call a plumber is when water or sewage backs up into the drain.
 If sewage comes back up from other pipes in your house, this could indicate a larger and more serious problem.
-Your sewer lines could be clogged too.
+Your sewer lines could be clogged, too.

 Water Overflow

-If you get impatient with your clogged toilet and kept trying to flush it, chances are it’s going to overflow.
+If you get impatient with your clogged toilet and keep flushing, chances are it will overflow.

-To stop it from overflowing, look for the valve connected to the water tank.
-If you shut off this valve, it will stop water from flowing into the toilet.
+To prevent overflow, locate the valve connected to the water tank.
+If you shut off this valve, water will no longer flow into the toilet.

 Sometimes, you may not be able to find this valve.
 In this case, locate your home’s main water supply and shut it off.

-Work on removing the blockage and make sure the inner bowl is emptying at a normal speed.
+Work on removing the blockage and ensure the inner bowl empties at normal speed.
 Only then should you reopen the water valves.

 Leaks

-Three kinds of leaks happen most often with your toilet.
+Three types of leaks are most common in your toilet.
 The first is that there’s a leak somewhere in the water supply.
 This could come from any pipes or hoses connecting to the water tank.

 You’ll need to shut off the water supply, repair the connected pipes, and turn everything back on to repair this leak.

-Unless you have plumbing experience, you’ll have to call a professional toilet repair specialists.
+Unless you have plumbing experience, you’ll have to call a professional toilet repair specialist.

 The second type of leak happens when there is a problem with the connection between the back of the bowl and the water tank.
-In this case, the gasket that seals the tank to the bowl needs immediate replacement.
+In this case, the gasket sealing the tank to the bowl requires immediate replacement.

 You’ll need to drain the water tank and remove it from the bowl to fix this issue.
 This will give you space to install the gasket.
 Again, it’s best to leave this to a plumber if you’ve never done it before and are not an expert in-home repairs.

 The third issue is a leak at the base of the toilet.
-The telltale sign here is that there is water on your bathroom floor all the time or right after you flush.
+The telltale sign is water on your bathroom floor, either constantly or immediately after you flush.

 This repair is complex because the water tank and bowl must be drained and unbolted from the floor.
-The ring is then replaced, and the entire fixture is put back.
+The ring is replaced, and the entire fixture is reinstalled.

 Won’t Stop Flushing

 As with clogs, you can often repair a constantly flushing toilet on your own.
-Even if you make a mistake, the repair will not likely result in serious water damage.
+Even if you make a mistake, the repair is unlikely to cause serious water damage.

 First, try jiggling the handle a few times.
-Sometimes, the handle gets stuck and keeps causing the toilet to flush.
+Sometimes, the handle gets stuck and repeatedly flushes the toilet.

 If this doesn’t work, the problem is likely either the flush or the fill valve.

-If the flush valve leaks, it keeps letting water into the water tank and inner bowl.
+If the flush valve leaks, it continues to let water into the water tank and inner bowl.

 Gas Lines